Milxnor/Project-Reboot-3.0/README.md

 - Rewrite picking up code.
 - Rewrite dllmain
-- Move hooking to each class (for example, AFortGameModeAthena::InitHooks).
+- Move hooking to each class

+- Marvelco was here